Duke Urology Alumni

-Following their years here, many of our trainees go on to successful careers as clinical or research urologists.
+Following their years here, many of our trainees go on to successful careers in clinical urology, research, and public policy and leadership.
 Former residents and fellows can use the resources here to keep in touch—with each other and with Duke Urology.

 The Duke Youthful Society of Urology Residents Interested in Advancement (DYSURIA) was established in 1966 by Dr. James F. Glenn, former Chief of Urology.
 All residents and fellows graduating from the program are inducted in the organization.

 The DYSURIA society was formed as an organization promoting scientific advancement in the field of urologic surgery, to support the urologic training program of Duke University Medical Center, and to maintain professional and personal ties among those who have been affiliated with the program.